Ethereum 2.0 is expected to come in the second quarter of 2022

 Ethereum is making slow progress with version 2.0, but progress is being made.
 The successful launch of the Kiln testnet earlier this week is another step towards The Merge.

-One of the major developments in Ethereum 2.0 is shard chains and rollup technologies.
+One of the major developments in ETH 2.0 is shard chains and rollup technologies.
 These increase the transaction speed and reduce costs at the same time.
 In his speech at Camp Ethereal, Lubin said:

 “The merge will eliminate the proof-of-work issue and the Ethereum carbon or energy footprint issue.
 In terms of energy, this is orders of magnitude cheaper.
 Another exciting aspect of moving to Proof-of-Stake is that Proof-of-Work requires the issuance of Ether to incentivize people with large infrastructure to commit their resources and validate transactions on the network.
 So if you have limited infrastructure, you can correspondingly spend less ether per block that is created.”